 '''

 [anzo@anzo-server ~]$ anzo

 Anzo Command Line Client.

 Copyright (c) 2017 - 2023 Cambridge Semantics Inc and others.

 All rights reserved.

-Version: 5.4.1.r202303240943
+Version: 5.4.3.r202307131505

 Type anzo help for usage

 '''

-Configuring the CLI
+Configure the CLI

-Follow the instructions below to configure a settings file that specifies the default Anzo CLI configuration values for parameters such as host, port, user, and password.
+Follow the instructions below to configure a settings file that specifies the default CLI configuration values for parameters such as host, port, user, and password.
 Specifying these details in the settings file eliminates the need to include those options in subsequent commands.